uri-interop/interface/README.md

     - The fragment component value; does not include the `#` separator.
     - Implementations MUST report this value as `null` if the fragment component is not present.

-- `path_segments_array $pathSegments { get; }`
-    - The path component value represented as a sequential array.
-    - Implementations MUST report this value as `null` if the path component is not present.

 - `?query_params_array $queryParams { get; }`
     - The query component value represented an associative array.
     - Implementations MUST report this value as `null` if the query component is not present.